-On the night of May 30th, the George Floyd Memorial was raided by the police.
+On the night of May 30th, the George Floyd Memorial was raided by the National Guard.
 On May 31st, a semi-truck drove into a crowd of protesters with whom she was marching.
 After these events, Jeanelle decided to tend to the memorial as part of her own self-care.
 She used portions of donated funds to care for what is now named George Floyd Square.
 She purchased recycling bins, garbage bags, broom and dust pan, trash cans for hot coals, and many other supplies for the community members showing up to be present for each other and the hundreds of visitors daily.
 A portion of the funds were used to purchase supplies for the George Floyd Community Medical Station and its volunteer doctors and nurses.
 The medical station not only serves the visitors to George Floyd Square, it also serves local community members who show up in need of immediate medical attention.

 Jeanelle volunteers 15-20 hours per week in effort to help the neighborhoods work toward racial justice.
 To support her work (and that of other protesters), Full Cycle Bike Shop donated a bike, which can be returned after she no longer needs it.
 In collaboration with other neighbors, community members, and volunteers, Jeanelle has facilitated the group of morning memorial community caretakers who volunteer to tend to the memorial.
 Their volunteer work includes taking plastic off of flowers laid at the memorial to prevent them from rotting and molding; tending to potted plants; identifying weather-damaged signs to be temporarily transferred to the Pillsbury House where space has been lended to the community efforts of sign preservation and memorial restoration (pictured below); cleaning the streets; composting dead flowers and plants; changing garbage bags; sweeping up broken glass; welcoming visitors; being present with people who are grieving; and being witnesses of the gifts that people from across the city, state, nation, and world have left in honor of George Floyd.

 Morning Memorial Community Caretaker Guidelines: